Evaluate OfficeIMO Pragmatically

 Better fit for modern deployment workflows

 The core packages are COM-free and designed for server, CI, container, and automation scenarios.
-Markdown and CSV are especially lightweight and are the strongest fit for trimmed or AOT-sensitive workloads.
+Markdown and CSV are especially lightweight and are the clearest fit today for trimmed or AOT-sensitive workloads.

 Where Commercial Suites May Still Win